 Neo4j is the world’s most popular graph database.
-During more than a decade in production, it has been downloaded millions of times and gained a reputation as a robust and efficient way to store and analyze connected data.
+Since its first production deployment in 2003, Neo4j has been downloaded millions of times and gained a reputation as a robust and efficient way to store and analyze graph data.

 What is KeyLines?

-Speed – KeyLines is a fast and powerful graph visualization engine.
-That performance is amplified when paired with the Neo4j graph database.
+It’s fast – KeyLines is a fast and powerful graph visualization engine.
+Pair it with a Neo4j graph database to accelerate performance.

-Easy integration – KeyLines comes with a Cypher connector and several Neo4j demo applications, meaning integration is fast and simple.
+It ‘just works’ – KeyLines comes with a Cypher connector and Neo4j demo applications, so integration is quick and simple.

 Why KeyLines + Neo4j?

-To fully understand your Neo4j data you often need to visualize it.
+To understand connections in your Neo4j data, you need to visualize it.
 The ‘node-link’ model is simple and intuitive.
-Combined with the brain’s unrivalled pattern-spotting ability, it’s a great way to visualize, explore and understand graph data.
+Combined with the brain’s unrivalled pattern-spotting ability, it’s a great way to visualize, explore and bring graph data to life.

-Visualization applications built with KeyLines have powerful graph visualization and analysis functionality, can be easily deployed (as web applications) to unlimited users worldwide and can be 100% customized to your needs.
+Visualization applications built with KeyLines have powerful graph visualization and analysis functions.
+They’re easily deployed (as web applications) to unlimited users worldwide, and you can customize every aspect of them.

 How to get started